Skip to main content

 *,

-local_enabled: bool.type,
+local_enabled: bool,

-remote_enabled: bool.type,
+remote_enabled: bool,

-remote_cache_enabled: [None, bool.type] = None,
+remote_cache_enabled: None | bool = None,

-remote_execution_properties: "" = None,
+remote_execution_properties = None,

-remote_execution_action_key: "" = None,
+remote_execution_action_key = None,

-remote_execution_max_input_files_mebibytes: [None, int.type] = None,
+remote_execution_max_input_files_mebibytes: None | int = None,

-remote_execution_queue_time_threshold_s: [None, int.type] = None,
+remote_execution_queue_time_threshold_s: None | int = None,

-remote_execution_use_case: "" = None,
+remote_execution_use_case = None,

-use_limited_hybrid: bool.type = False,
+use_limited_hybrid: bool = False,

-allow_limited_hybrid_fallbacks: bool.type = False,
+allow_limited_hybrid_fallbacks: bool = False,

-allow_hybrid_fallbacks_on_failure: bool.type = False,
+allow_hybrid_fallbacks_on_failure: bool = False,

-use_windows_path_separators: bool.type = False,
+use_windows_path_separators: bool = False,

-use_persistent_workers: bool.type = False,
+use_persistent_workers: bool = False,

-allow_cache_uploads: bool.type = False,
+allow_cache_uploads: bool = False,

-max_cache_upload_mebibytes: [None, int.type] = None,
+max_cache_upload_mebibytes: None | int = None,

-experimental_low_pass_filter: bool.type = False,
+experimental_low_pass_filter: bool = False,

-) -> "command_executor_config"
+) -> command_executor_config

 Contains configurations for how actions should be executed